kyapp69/TelegramTrader-MT4-MT5/README.md

 # TelegramTrader-MT4-MT5
-Connect Telegram Messenger to Metatrader for Trading
+Connect Telegram Messenger to Metatrader for Trading, Controlling Robots, Monitoring Platform.

+## Available Robots(EA)
+1. AccountHealth Robot - Delete Pending orders, Close Positions, retrieve account health (pnl,eq,balance) **Free**

 # Adding the files to your MetaTrader Platform
 Download the github zip folder to your desktop , extract the contents and prepare moving the files to the appropiate directories from the directions below.